 Networking is about creating a community of professional and personal connections, and building your reputation.
-Many jobs are in the hidden job market so it's important to learn how to network.
+70% of jobs are hidden so it's important to learn how to network.

 Networking is about giving and helping others, eg:

 - · introducing your contacts to each other

 - · sharing interesting articles and posts

 - · offering your time.